 The accompanying basic financial statements are presented on the accrual basis of accounting.
-Contributions are recognized as revenue in the period in which employee services are performed, pursuant to formal commitments as well as statutory or contractual commitments.
+Contributions are recognized when due pursuant to formal commitments as well as statutory or contractual requirements.
 Benefits and refunds of contributions are recognized when due and payable under the provisions of the Plan.